trans-travel/trans-travel/us/tx.md

    investigations under executive orders, which are being challenged with some success.
 Under attorney general opinion, medical transition of youth is consider abuse.
- * A pending bill (awaiting the governor's signature as of May 30, 2023) which would ban puberty blockers, HRT, and surgery for trans youth with few exceptions.
+ * Texas, as of September 1, 2023, will ban puberty blockers, HRT, and surgery for trans youth with few exceptions.
 This bill's enforcement actions are targeted primarily towards healthcare providers.

 ## Child Custody / Abuse